 Where to stay in Bangkok?

 There are so many great areas to stay for 3 nights in Bangkok.
+For 3 nights and 2 days in Bangkok, we typically stay in a hotel for short stays in big cities.
 We have been to the city a couple of times and stayed in different areas each time, it really just depends on the atmosphere or Bangkok you want to experience.
 My suggestions would be either Riverside, Silom, Siam or Chinatown areas.
 Below are some breakdowns of the areas and hotel options.

 Bangkok Riverside Area